- Manage Your Risk

 Limit alcohol

 For cancer prevention, it’s best not to drink alcohol.
-Drinking any amount of alcohol increases the risk for several cancers, including oral cancer, throat cancer, colorectal and esophageal cancers, as well as liver and breast cancers.
+Alcohol is a toxin and drinking any amount can damage your body and increase the risk for several cancers, including oral cancer, throat cancer, colorectal and esophageal cancers, as well as liver and breast cancers.

 Start slowly – look for progress, not perfection.

-Assess your current diet – how much comes from plants?
-How much comes from animals?
+Assess your current diet – how much comes from whole grains, veggies, fruits, nuts and seeds?
+How much comes from meat?
 How much is from whole foods?
 How much is processed foods?

 You are more likely to stick with changes if they happen in small, simple steps rather than one giant change.